 We get asked a lot at Experience Camps about the best ways to honor the memory of someone who died.
-In fact, the most “Googled” search that leads people to our website is “honoring a loved one.”
+In fact, the most “Googled” searches that leads people to our website is “honoring a loved one” and “How to honor someone’s legacy.”
 We’ve shared plenty of ideas over the years – including actions like making a donation to the person’s favorite cause, creating the person’s favorite recipes, expressing your love creatively, having a quilt made from the person’s t-shirts, and visiting their favorite places.
 While there are endless ways to go about honoring someone, I wanted to share my favorite.

 Think about one positive quality or trait you admired about your person who died.
 Maybe it was their optimism during hard times or their goofy sense of humor or their humility during brag-worthy moments or their generosity with strangers.
 Remember how good it felt for you to witness this quality or action in real time, and maybe how others responded to it.
 Then make a point of bringing that quality to the world on behalf of them and for yourself.
 When you do, enjoy the feeling of connection and the fact that you’re keeping them part of this world.